 Leaders must let employees know where they stand, and they must be clear, it’s an obligation for a leader and a coach.
 That doesn’t give them license to be rude about it, but they must be clear about it.
 Anything less than clarity in the way they communicate is unfair to the employee.

 There are times when performance issues are a result of a leader’s ineffectiveness in setting clear expectations.
 When this happens, an employee simply doesn’t know precisely what’s expected of them.
 That isn’t fair to them when a leader is measuring an employee’s performance on their ability to meet his or her expectations.
 Let’s be clear, when that happens, that’s on the leader, not on the employee.

 At Service Express, we use our SR5 Performance Measurement System to ensure both employees and leaders are on the same page.
 With it we can ensure that expectations are written out and are being measured regularly.
 It takes the guess work out of performance reviews and leads to great conversations.

 3. Clear Timeframes

 Just as important as it is to ensure that clear expectations are laid out, so too is it important to communicate clear timeframes for those expectations.
 What good are clear expectations if a leader and an employee are not on the same page with timeframes.
 At SEI, we measure most of our expectations monthly using our Scorecards and ROIs, or quarterly using our 5/15s.

-At SEI, we cultivate a culture where employees get to work hard, have fun and get great results.
+At Service Express, we cultivate a culture where employees get to work hard, have fun and get great results.
 We do that by surrounding ourselves with the right people, and then taking the guesswork and ambiguity out of performance reviews.
 We train our leaders, and provide the systems and processes necessary for them to communicate clearly and regularly and to set clear expectations with clear timeframes.